junxit/us-congress-bills-111/bill.md

 - **(a)** *In general* Section 1701 of the Omnibus Crime Control and Safe Streets Act of 1968 (42 U.S.C.
 3796dd) is amended—
   - **(1)** by amending subsection (a) to read as follows:
     > - **(a)** *Grant authorization* The Attorney General shall carry out grant programs under which the Attorney General makes grants to States, units of local government, Indian tribal governments, other public and private entities, multi-jurisdictional or regional consortia, and individuals for the purposes described in subsections (b), (c), (d), and (e).
+Grants under this subsection shall be awarded on a competitive basis.

   - **(2)** in subsection (b)—
     - **(A)** by striking the subsection heading text and inserting “Community policing and crime prevention grants”;